pobedria/duckydisco/README.md

 `python src/main.py`

-After first run you will get the error:
+After first run you will get an error:

 *PermissionError: [Errno 13] Permission denied: '/dev/hidrawX'*.
 Where X - is a specific port number, assigned by OS To resolve it you need to grant permissions to this port